NEW: Wednesday 18th November: Technology & Services Industry Leaders Networking Event

 - 4pm latest event close.

-The evening kicks off at 6.30 pm with the Credit & Collections Technology Awards drinks reception.
+The evening kicked off at 6.30 pm with the Credit & Collections Technology Awards drinks reception.

 If you are interested in becoming a speaker or would like to suggest speaker topics, please email events@credit-connect.co.uk to enquire.